-For instance; if your client is confused in choosing right eCommerce platform, you can get different reports made for different channels and can come up the right solutions; let’s say Magento, because it’s being preferred as the most reliable and secure eCommerce platform.
+For example; if your customer is confused in selecting the right eCommerce platform, different reports can be made for different channels and the right solutions will come up; let’s say Magento, as it is preferred as the most reliable and stable eCommerce platform.

 “The most common extrinsic motivator managers use is money, which doesn’t necessarily stop people from being creative.
 But in many situations, it doesn’t help either, especially when it leads people to feel that they are being bribed or controlled.” – Teresa Amabile